zsteinkamp/m4l-js-fractalNoteEcho/README.md

 # m4l-js-fractalNoteEcho

-This Max For Live device uses Javascript to implement a fractal MIDI note echo effect.
+This Max For Live device implements a fractal MIDI note echo effect.

 ![In Action](images/screenshot.gif)